 Feeling more nervous energy than usual?
-2020 has been a challenge for us all mentally, emotionally and even physically.
-While we are all trying to find ways to cope with the new landscape, the anxiousness we are feeling is actually pretty common!
+2021 has been quite a challenge for us all mentally, emotionally and even physically.
+While we are all trying to find ways to cope with the current landscape, the anxiousness we are feeling is actually pretty common!

 So here are some tips from us to ease those nervous jitters and invite peace to our lives!